Credits

 Description

 Meets MnTC Goal Areas 2 and 3.
-This course is the second course of a two-course series (CHEM1111 and CHEM1112).
-Students will learn the general chemistry principles: solution chemistry, kinetics, chemical equilibrium, acid-base chemistry, solubility equilibrium, thermodynamics, oxidation-reduction, electrochemistry, coordination chemistry, nuclear chemistry and introductory environmental chemistry.
+This course is the second of a two-course series (CHEM1111 and CHEM1112) intended for science majors.
+Students will learn the general chemistry principles: intermolecular forces, properties of solids and liquids, solution chemistry, kinetics, chemical equilibrium, acid-base equilibrium, solubility equilibrium, thermodynamics, electrochemistry, nuclear chemistry, and possibly coordination chemistry and an introduction to environmental chemistry.
 The course includes a lab.
+Students completing the two-semester sequence will be competent in all the areas listed in General Chemistry I & II of the Minnesota State Chemistry Transfer Pathway.

 Competencies